 Antisocial personality disorder is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.
 To be diagnosed with antisocial personality disorder, a person must have had emotional and behavioral problems (conduct disorder) during childhood.

 Antisocial personality disorder is one of the hardest personality disorders to treat.
 People with this condition usually don't seek treatment on their own.
 They may only start therapy when required to by a court.

 Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may work in some people.
 Talk therapy may also help.

 People with an antisocial personality who have other disorders, such as a mood or substance use disorder, are often treated for those problems as well.

 Symptoms tend to peak during the late teenage years and early 20s.
 They sometimes improve on their own by the time a person is in their 40s.

-Complications may include imprisonment, drug use, violence, and suicide.
+Complications may include imprisonment, drug use, alcohol use, violence, and suicide.

 When to Contact a Medical Professional

 See a provider or a mental health professional if you or someone you know has symptoms of antisocial personality disorder.

 Sociopathic personality; Sociopathy; Personality disorder - antisocial